OpenTechSchool/html-css-beginners/core/structure.md

 Hopefully the document in your file looks similar, but not exactly the same.
 You might have changed some of the text... does it all work in your browser?

-There are two questions you might be asking, which we intend to answer:

-1. Right now I can basically write paragraphs and headers.
-What are some other HTML elements and how can I use them?
-How would I get a picture?

-2. Ok, so I have some content, but this looks utterly bland.
-How do I spice it up a little?

-Read on to find out!

-******
+## Why not use Word?

-lastly, you might also wonder why you're writing all these elements by hand, when you could make up the same stuff in a Word document.
+You might wonder why you're writing all these elements by hand, when you could make up the same stuff in a Word document.

 Well, think about some of the cooler websites around that you've seen on the